-September is Suicide Prevention Month.
+September is Suicide Awareness Month.
 This is a delicate, but critical issue many of our community members struggle with personally, while others have lost friends and family.
 At Bunker Labs, we’re committed to helping Veterans and military spouses chase their entrepreneurial dreams.
 So, to that end, we want to take some time to explore this serious issue, how it impacts our community, and how you can better manage your mental health and risk factors to protect our community.

 If you’re in crisis right now, feel trapped, low, or find yourself fantasizing about suicide or your own death, dial 988 immediately, then press “1” to access the Veteran Crisis Line.
 You can also chat online, or text 838255 if that makes it easier to communicate what you’re feeling.
 Fellow Veterans are standing by, eager to hear what you’re going through, even if you think it’s not that a big deal.
 They can also direct you to supplemental resources to improve your mental health and ensure your friends, family, and loved ones can enjoy your company for years to come.

 We’re All at Elevated Risk